learnbyexample/learn_gnused/gnu_sed.md

 Have a nice weekend

 # change all occurrences of 'e' to 'E'
-# redirect modified data to another file
+# redirect the modified data to another file
 $ sed 's/e/E/g' greeting.txt > out.txt
 $ cat out.txt
 Hi thErE
 HavE a nicE day
 ```

-In the previous section examples, every input line had matched the search expression.
+In the previously seen examples, every input line had matched the search expression.
 The first `sed` command here searched for `day`, which did not match the first line of `greeting.txt` file.
 By default, even if a line doesn't satisfy the search expression, it will be part of the output.
 You'll see how to get only the modified lines in the [Print command](#print-command) section.

 ## Cheatsheet and summary